Vishal8707/Snake-Game/README.md

-# Snake App
+# Snake Game

-here user can play this game using the key W,A,S,D
+Here, users can play this game using the keys W,A, S, and D and also see their score at the same time.

 ### Tech used

-HTML, CSS, Javascript
+HTML, CSS, and Javascript

 ### DEMO

 link- https://snake-game-sigma-virid.vercel.app/

 ## 🚀 About Me

-I'm a Backend developer...
+I'm a backend developer.